GIP-RECIA/cas-war-overlay/README.md

 - **cas-server-support-git-service-registry** as the service registry
 - **cas-server-support-interrupt-webflow** to interrupt the webflow during the login phase
 - **cas-server-support-oauth-webflow** to enable the Oauth2.0 protocol
+- **cas-server-support-saml-idp** to act as an SAML2 identity provider
+- **cas-server-support-pac4j-webflow** to enable delegated authentication

 And has a number of custom enhancements :
 - Bugfix for the redis ticket registry (metaspace leak, see this [commit](https://github.com/GIP-RECIA/cas-war-overlay/commit/3d5f61cdf4edcece7cf2c6ced70f1203f689b246))